 Running as a Local AI Server

 The Mac Mini's desktop form factor opens a use case laptops cannot match: always-on local inference server.
-And 24GB means that server can host real 14B models, not just toys.
+With 24GB, that server can host real 9-14B models, not just toys.

 With Ollama's built-in API server, the Mac Mini serves requests to any device on your network: